Management and Training Corporation: Corrections and Immigrant Detention

-MTC is the third-largest operator of correctional facilities in the U.S. with a capacity to serve more than 31,000 offenders.
-MTC's stated philosophy is "rehabilitation through education".
-It offers inmates a wide variety of programming, including GED, adult basic education, substance abuse, life skills, and vocational training.

-Twelve MTC correctional facilities have earned American Correctional Association accreditation ACA, meaning the facilities exceed national standards and implement state-of-the-art safety and security policies and procedures.
+MTC is the third-largest private prison operator in the U.S. with the capacity to detain more than 31,000 people.
+Twelve MTC correctional facilities have earned American Correctional Association accreditation, meaning the facilities exceed national standards and implement state-of-the-art safety and security policies and procedures.
 Ten MTC correctional facilities exceed Correctional Education Association (CEA) standards for educational programming.
 Various MTC facilities are also accredited by the Licensed Substance Abuse Treatment Facility organization, the National Commission on Correctional Health Care, and The Joint Commission.

 On August 18, 2016, Deputy U.S. Attorney General Sally Yates announced that the Justice Department intended to end its contracts with for-profit prison operators, because it concluded "...the facilities are both less safe and less effective at providing correctional services..." than the Federal Bureau of Prisons.
 In response, MTC's spokesperson, Issa Arnita, said, it was "disappointed" to learn about the DOJ's decision.
 "If the DOJ's decision to end the use of contract prisons were based solely on declining inmate populations, there may be some justification, but to base this decision on cost, safety and security, and programming is wrong."